Will Zywiec, PhD

 October 24, 2021

-Indexed all of the 10 particles got lost failures, plotted a few of them, and saw pretty clear geometry errors, so I refactored a couple lines of code and was able to fix the affected input decks.
+Indexed all the 10 particles got lost failures, plotted a few, and found clear geometry errors.
+Refactored a couple lines of code to fix the affected input decks.
+Now rerunning 776 MCNP simulations.

 October 24, 2021